t1dtools/GlucoseBar/readme.md

 GlucoseBar is a macOS 14+ Menu Bar application for monitoring your or your loved ones CGM readings at a glance.

+You can download GlucoseBar from the [releases section](https://github.com/t1dtools/GlucoseBar/releases) here on GitHub, or hopefully soon from the macOS App Store.

 ## CGM Providers

 Name | Supported | Notes